brousalis/bendystraw/README.md

   console.log('app config', ENV, NODE_ENV);
 });
 ```

+Otherwise, they'll be added onto the window as a global object, configured by name with `envConstant` (default is `ENV`).

 > **WARNING!** Do not put anything in this file you wouldn't want exposed to everyone! `.env` gets compiled and included in your source app.js.